 Redfin surveys every customer who signs an offer or lists a home regardless of whether they successfully buy or sell a home with us.
 We do this because we feel every customers' opinion is important, not just those who bought or sold a home using Redfin.
 In fact, we're so confident in the service of our agents that we show you all of their ratings and reviews on their profile pages.
 This not only lets you see how Redfin did as a company, but it also helps you select the agent that is right for you.

 In areas that Redfin services, our agents get paid a bonus based on the results of this customer-satisfaction survey.
 In outlying areas, we work with partner agents that share our values and commitment to customer service.
-Partner agents are compensated from their individual brokerages, but you will get up to a 15% commission refund if you buy or sell with a partner agent because you came to them from Redfin.
+Partner agents are compensated from their individual brokerages, but you will get a $500 gift if you buy or sell with a partner agent because you came to them from Redfin.

 We have prepared this list of frequently asked question to answer those questions that you may have.
 If you have more questions about agent profiles, how Redfin works, or anything else about the site, feel free to contact us directly.